MariodotR/MarioMallea.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+📩 mario.mallea@sansano.usm.cl

-✅I'm 24 years old and I'm dedicated (a hard worker).
+I was born on 1999 and I'm dedicated (a hard worker).
 ✅I stand out for my communication and teamwork skills.
 ✅I have an aptitude for understanding and researching.